salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 # Style

 ## Path
 Path SHOULD be case sensitive.
-Resource names MUST be plural nouns.
+Resource names MUST be plural nouns, even if a returned resource will always be a single result.

 Route SHOULD NOT exceed two resource names in the URI.
 Routes MUST NOT expose resources beyond two nested levels.
 Implementations SHOULD wrap and expose the